-The NIH Public Access Policy requires researchers who receive funding from the National Institutes of Health to submit the final, peer-reviewed manuscripts of their journal articles to PubMed Central, .
-Manuscripts must be submitted upon acceptance for publication and must be accessible to the public no later than 12 months after the article is published in a journal.
+Researchers who receive funding from the National Institutes of Health must submit the final, peer-reviewed manuscripts of their journal articles to PubMed Central.
+Manuscripts must be submitted immediately upon acceptance for publication and must be accessible to the public no later than 12 months after the article is published in a journal.

 The policy applies to all peer-reviewed journal articles that are accepted for publication in a journal on or after April 7, 2008 and that arise from any of the following:

-The policy does not apply to non-peer-reviewed materials such as correspondence, book chapters, and editorials.
+The policy does not apply to non-peer-reviewed materials such as book chapters and editorials.

-Authors often transfer their entire copyright to the publisher when a journal accepts their article.
+Publishers often take all your copyrights when you agree to publish in their journal.
 You need to work with your publisher before you sign any publication contract to ensure the publishing contract allows you to deposit your article in PMC.
 Your agreement with a publisher should stipulate:

 Individual copyright agreements can take many forms.
 You should consult your institution's legal counsel to see if it has any specific policies or contract addendums.
 TMC researchers can contact:

 If your institution does not offer specific legal language to attach to your contract, you will need to at least include something similar to NIH's suggested addendum:

 "Journal acknowledges that Author retains the right to provide a copy of the final peer-reviewed manuscript to the NIH upon acceptance for Journal publication, for public archiving in PubMed Central as soon as possible but no later than 12 months after publication by Journal."

 Many universities recommend using the SPARC Author Addendum generator to create a print addendum to your publishing agreement that will enable you to comply with the NIH requirement.
 It can also create language to secure additional copyrights as well (such as distributing copies in classes, posting on a personal and/or institutional website, etc.)